5 Hair Loss Myths Uncovered: What You Should Stop Believing

 4. Stress Causes Hair Loss

-This particular myth does carry some truth to it but it is mostly misunderstood.
+This myth does have some basis in truth, but it is often misunderstood.

 5. It Happens to Men With More Testosterone